Update - May 23, 2019

 Cybersecurity Management Software for Registered Firms

-Cybersecurity automation, which Apptega delivers, will help you pass an SEC audit in one click.
+Cybersecurity program management, which Apptega delivers, will help you pass an SEC audit in one click.
 Inside Apptega is a framework for SEC registered firms of all sizes called “SEC 28+”.
 It’s pre-loaded with all of the SEC’s 28 guidelines plus additional items frequently requested in SEC examination inquiry letters.
 When you select the SEC 28+ framework, Apptega instantly creates a step-by-step roadmap that guides you to complete the 28 guidelines with real-time compliance scoring mapped to the framework, project lifecycle management, task creation and alerts, links to your policies and documents, tools to manage vendors and budgets, and most importantly SEC audit reports in one click.
-In addition, you have the flexibility to add additional cybersecurity best practices to your program from other frameworks like NIST, CFS, ISO, PCI, NYFDS and GDPR.
+In addition, you have the flexibility to add additional cybersecurity best practices to your program from other frameworks like NIST, CSF, ISO 27001, PCI, NYDFS and GDPR.
 Need an outside expert to guide you?
 We'll connect you with an SEC cybersecurity expert to assist you throughout your entire journey, from helping you build your program, create your roadmap, conduct quarterly review sessions, and answer any questions you may have along the way.

-Apptega brings together cybersecurity automation, one-click reporting, and a network of knowledgeable SEC CISOs in one package.
+Apptega brings together cybersecurity management, one-click reporting, and a network of knowledgeable SEC CISOs in one package.
 Want to learn more?
 Click here to schedule a demo to see how other registered firms are automating their cybersecurity programs with Apptega.